Centenary events series launched to mark 100th anniversary of Bloody Sunday atrocity at Croke Park

 The events will adhere to the Government Road Map for reopening society and the easing of public health restrictions.
 The team at the GAA Museum will continue to monitor the evolving Covid-19 situation.
 The GAA Museum is operating to Government’s guidelines with hand sanitising stations, queuing systems and contactless payment.
 The museum has also reduced the entry numbers on t

-By Majella Boyd Fri 14th Aug
+By Mary McEneaney Fri 14th Aug